cnb0/learning-k8s/k8s.io/03-k8s.tasks/k8s.services/k8s.accessing-sevices-on-cluster.md

     - In Kubernetes, nodes, pods and services all have their own IPs.
     -  In many cases, the node IPs, pod IPs, and some service IPs on a cluster will not be routable, so they will not be reachable from a machine outside the cluster, such as your desktop machine

+  -  On minikube, the LoadBalancer type makes the Service accessible through the minikube service command.
+        $ minikube service list

 ```
 1. Ways to connect
         - You have several options for connecting to nodes, pods and services from outside the cluster: